ropensci-archive/rodash/README.md

 # rodash ~ rOpenSci Dashboard

+This app is:

-This app is built on [Dashing](http://shopify.github.com/dashing), from [Shopify.com](Shopify.com).
++ built on [Dashing](http://shopify.github.com/dashing), from [Shopify.com](Shopify.com).
 In their words, "Dashing is a Sinatra based framework that lets you build beautiful dashboards".

-The app is hosted on Heroku.
++ hosted on Heroku.

 See the dashboard here [http://rodash.herokuapp.com/roapi](http://rodash.herokuapp.com/roapi).
 You can move the tiles (or in their words, widgets) around - put them in new places, etc. Here's a screenshot: